HCL-TECH-SOFTWARE/connections-doc/source/admin/install/tiny_editors/r_toolbar-predefined-identifiers.md

-# List of predefined Toolbar objects {#toolbar-predefined-identifiers .reference}
+# List of predefined Toolbar objects

 Lists all available toolbar groups, menus, placeholders, and commands for Tiny Editors for HCL Connections.